 Who is a Candidate for Balloon Sinuplasty?

 The most important factor in recommending this groundbreaking procedure is proper patient selection.
 Some patients suffer from sinus problems that are too severe to be treated effectively by a balloon sinuplasty.
 Patients with nasal polyps or a deviated septum, for example, would not experience lasting relief with the procedure alone.
 These patients, and some others, are better candidates for endoscopic sinus surgery.
-The only way for patients to know if they would be a good candidate for balloon sinuplasty is to consult with an experienced, board-certified Otolaryngologist who can assess their symptoms and determine the right procedure for them.
+The only way for patients to know if they would be a good candidate for balloon sinuplasty is to consult with an experienced, board-certified and board-eligible Otolaryngologist who can assess their symptoms and determine the right procedure for them.

 Balloon Sinuplasty Procedure